-DHCS prepared geographic access maps for MHPs based upon Medi-Cal beneficiary and provider location data submitted in Exhibit A-3 of the Network Adequacy Certification Tool (NACT) using ArcGIS software.
-DHCS plotted time or distance for all network providers, stratified by service type (e.g., outpatient SMHS or psychiatry) and geographic location, for both adult and children/youth.
+DHCS prepared geographic access maps for MHPs based on Medi-Cal beneficiary and provider location data submitted to DHCS in Exhibit A-3 of a spreadsheet named the Network Adequacy Certification Tool (NACT) and using ArcGIS software.
+DHCS plotted time or distance for all network providers, stratified by service type (e.g., outpatient SMHS or psychiatry) and geographic location, for both adults and children/youth.
 The mapping process was automated using Environmental Systems Research Institute (ESRI) technology, which determines the precise distance between beneficiary and provider addresses.